acrlabs/simkube/docs/infra/github-runners.md

 runs-on: [self-hosted, simkube, ephemeral]
 ```

+## SimKube custom GitHub Actions

+We have a set of custom GitHub actions for running SimKube in CI.
+- for more visit the [simkube-ci-actions](https://github.com/acrlabs/simkube-ci-action) repo
+- or see an example in our [Run SimKube in CI](./ci-sim.md) quick start guide

 ## Security

 - runner execute the workflow code with the permissions of the runner host